 Complaints Against Faculty, Staff or Other Employees of Lewis & Clark College

 In the event a student believes that the procedures described in the Student Disability Policy have not been followed properly or feels that any action has been directed against them because of a disability or perception of a disability by a College faculty or staff member, the student may (1) attempt to resolve the matter informally or (2) immediately file a formal grievance, at the option of the student.

-To resolve the matter informally, the student should first meet with the Director of Student Support Services, Associate Dean of the Graduate School of Education & Counseling, or the Associate Dean of Student Affairs for the Law School, as appropriate, to see if the matter can be resolved.
+To resolve the matter informally, the student should first meet with the Director of the Office of Student Accessibility, Associate Dean of the Graduate School of Education & Counseling, or the Associate Dean of Student Affairs for the Law School, as appropriate, to see if the matter can be resolved.
 If the student has concerns about meeting with either of these people, they can meet with the appropriate department head or dean of the division concerned, and that person will try to resolve the matter.

 If the student chooses to file a formal grievance, the following steps should be followed: